 How many hours a day can you wear contact lenses?

-Most people can wear contacts comfortably for 14 to 16 hours per day.
+Most people can wear contacts comfortably for up to 14 to 16 hours daily.
 However, many eye care professionals recommend wearing contacts for no more than 12 hours a day.
 Follow any advice from your eye doctor.

 Can I swim or shower in my contact lenses?